iree-org/iree/docs/developing_iree/sanitizers.md

 modified) and runtime libraries (so e.g. the `malloc` function may get replaced).

-They are routinely abbreviated "ASan", "MSan" and "TSan" respectively.
+They are abbreviated as "ASan", "MSan" and "TSan" respectively.

 They all incur large overhead, so only enable them while debugging.